dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 3. Load the JSON File and Append Circles

-After the map is fully loaded, we'll append SVG circles for each station directly after loading the json data as we implemented in step 3.1.
+Back inside `map.on('load',...`, once the map has fully loaded, we'll append SVG circles for each station right after loading the JSON data, as implemented in Step 3.1.

 ```javascript
 // Append circles to the SVG for each station